Corporate Finance Services for your Business

 - Leadership is about: What is happening in my market place?
 Who else is doing what?
 Are they doing it better than us?
 How can we do it better than our competition?
 What new products or services, territories, strategic alliances are there available?

 Some of the answers are fundamental to the business and for that reason will involve changes.
 Such changes cannot be made overnight.
 They have to be gradually otherwise there could be lasting damage to the business.
-Above all, they need to be in place so that a buyer can see their impact.
+Above all, they need to be in place for long enough so that a buyer can see their impact.
 It is no good putting something in place and not being able to prove the impact it has had.

 Where do I fit in here?